jovian-explorer/petitRADTRANS/docs/content/installation.rst

    pip install petitRADTRANS

 in a terminal.
-Note that you must also have downloaded the low-resolution opacities either before or after to actually run pRT, see above.
+Note that you must also have downloaded the low-resolution opacities either before or after to actually run pRT, see `above <#pre-installation-download-the-opacity-data>`_.

 Compiling pRT from source
 _________________________